mthiel117/webinar_feb9/README.md

 Quick example of using the Arista eAPI to gather information (hostname, uptime, mac-address, lldp neighbors, etc...) from a network of switches.

-**Requirements:**  Git and Python2 or Python3 installed and Arista switches that are reachable from your workstation.
+**Requirements:**  Git, Python2 or Python3 (preferred) installed and Arista switches that are reachable from your workstation.
 You will need to modify the IP address list of switches in the script to match your environment.

+Install the JSONRPCLIB module to allow eAPI connection to be built to the switch.

 If you are running python2, install **jsonrpclib** module